Topological properties of curved spacetime extended Su-Schrieffer-Heeger model: Analytical expression for the exact zero energy eigenfunctions

 \section{Analytical expression for the exact zero energy eigenfunctions}

-From the wave-packet dynamics, it is apparent that the extended CST-SSH model can also mimic horizon physics for certain choices of parameters.
+From the wave-packet dynamics, it is apparent that the extended CST-SSH model can also mimic horizon like critical slowdown for certain choices of parameters.
 This naturally raises the question of whether this model also exhibits a topological phase transition.
 Note that in the $\sigma=0$ limit, this model reduces to the usual extended SSH model, which undergoes a topological phase transition between a topologically trivial phase and a topologically non-trivial phase.
 In the topologically non-trivial phase, under open-boundary conditions, zero-energy states appear that are localized at the two edges of the system.
 An immediate question then arises: what happens to these edge states when $\sigma>0$?
 In particular, do such edge states survive in the presence of the CST deformation?
 In the following, we analyze this question.
 For analytical simplicity, we restrict our discussion to the CST-SSH model; however, the analysis can be straightforwardly extended to the extended CST-SSH model.
 First, we perform a numerical check in Fig.~\ref{fig:zero energy states vs sigma}.
 Figures in the lower panel suggest that zero energy states still survive for finite $\sigma$, though the upper panel figures showing gap is becoming smaller with increasing $\sigma$.
 Moreover, those states remain localized at the edges.
 However, unlike the usual SSH model, the states are asymmetric; the left edge state seems to become more localized compared to the right edge state with increasing $\sigma$.

 It is reasonably straightforward to obtain those zero eigenstates by solving the time-independent Schrödinger equation for the CST-SSH Hamiltonian, and one can easily obtain two recursive relations for two sub-lattices A and B. \\ For sublattice A: